 While many men feel hesitant to bring it up with their doctor, erectile dysfunction (ED) is a very common condition that luckily is often also completely reversible.
-Depending on its cause, Eric K. Seaman, M.D., in Millburn, New Jersey, can treat ED with a combination of lifestyle changes and medication.
+Depending on its cause, Eric K. Seaman, M.D., in Denville and Millburn, New Jersey, can treat ED with a combination of lifestyle changes and medication.
 For diagnosis and more information on your treatment options, call the office at Male Fertility Doc or schedule an appointment online today.

 Erectile dysfunction, also known as ED or impotence, is a condition where you’re unable to achieve or maintain an erection firm enough for sex.
 While having erection problems on occasion is not cause for concern, ED that occurs regularly can put stress on you and your relationship, and can sometimes be a symptom of another condition that requires attention.

 While many men are hesitant to talk about this with their doctor, Dr. Seaman can often reverse erectile dysfunction, either by treating the underlying problems or with the help of medication and recommending lifestyle changes.